-So the first thing to accept is demotivation is a brand of fear: a negative reaction, almost like an allergy.
-Motivation is the opposite, a positive reaction.
+So the first thing to accept is demotivation is a brand of fear: an adverse reaction, almost like an allergy.
+Motivation is the opposite, a positive response.
 Being scared that you’re not doing enough to make stuff happen is a much better stance than pouting, self-doubting and hiding under the bedcovers.

 When motivation is low, it’s easy to slip into making whatever paid work you have last all week.
 Don’t allow yourself to fall into that trap.
-It wastes time, it’s bad for your chi and if any new deals come in, you might find yourself overrun and stressed to the eyeballs.
+It wastes time, it’s terrible for your chi, and if any new deals come in, you might find yourself overrun and stressed to the eyeballs.